守株待兔

 - Similar Idioms:

-- 坐享其成 (zuò xiǎng qí chéng): To enjoy the benefits of others' success without effort.
+- 坐享其成 (zuò xiǎng qí chéng): Sitting back and enjoying the fruits of others' labor; enjoying success without doing any work.

 - Opposite Idioms: